calculatorkittycat/cucumber-project-hopefully/ReadMe.md

 ```

 If we run above test runner ,
-it will only run the scenarios that tagged with `@smoke` tags.
+it will only run the scenarios that tagged with `@smoke` tags
+and generate pretty console report , json report , html report.